Should You Get A Name Change Change After Divorce: Divorce Decree & More

 This tradition is little more than that: a tradition carved out of convenience that grew into standard practice or, in some cases, law.
 In the 9th century in England, women were required to take their husbands' last names to delineate their heritage or family line.
 Women were not allowed to hold property or in any other way express their independence from their husbands, so lawmakers created the impetus that led to giving up your birth-given name in favor of your husband's name.

-Do you have to change your name after a divorce?
+Do you have to get a name change after divorce?

 You do not have to change your name upon divorce, nor do you have to change your name after marriage: both are dependent entirely upon your choice and your personal preferences.
 However, when deciding to keep your married name or revert to your maiden name, there are some things to consider.

 Just as changing your name after marriage is an option, keeping your name after divorce is an option.
-There are no longer legal precedents dictating how your name functions concerning marriage and divorce.
+There is no family law dictating how your name functions concerning marriage and divorce.
 The choice is a very personal one that can depend on your unique circumstances, your relationship with your married and birth names, and your feelings about your divorce and your family.

 There are some positive aspects of changing your name following a divorce.
 Some people find such a declaration to be liberating, giving them a chance at forging a new identity and helping their marriage to truly feel over.
-Changing your name back to your birth name can be a reclaiming, of sorts, of your independence and can be just one way for you to gain closure on your relationship and help you work toward getting through the divorce.
+Going to the social security administration and changing your name back to your birth name can be a physical act of reclaiming of your independence and can be just one way for you to gain closure on your relationship and help you work toward getting through the divorce.
 Changing your name can help you create distance between your ex-partner and their family, too, particularly in contentious situations.
+When you see your unmarried name on your social security card, you might find that it’s a healing step towards your future.

 A name is an important thing in a person's life; your name is a strong marker of who you are, where you came from, and how you see yourself.
 When someone calls your name, it is usually an instinct to turn and look, and seeing your name can create a feeling of comfort and familiarity.
 Far from being a token response, changing your name can be an important decision to make and may not be one to take lightly or without weighing all the possible pros and cons.

 Reverting to your maiden name may be an important part of getting over the divorce and leaving your marriage behind.
-The name of your former partner can be a daunting reminder to keep tucked in your wallet every single day, and having to answer to your former partner's name can be painful.
+The name of your former partner can be a daunting reminder to keep tucked in your wallet every single day, and having to see your former partner's name on your identification cards and write it on official documents can be painful.
 That said, relinquishing a partner's name can be an important step in moving forward and leaving your relationship behind.

 On the flip side, however, changing your name can mean changing many aspects of your life without the actual need or desire to do so.
 If you and your former partner are on positive terms, the divorce was amicable, and your life is well-established using your last name, it might make more sense for you to keep your married name.
 Whether or not you are pining over lost love, too, might factor in.
 If you are ready to move forward and let your marriage go, changing your name might not be an important step in healing.